pivotal-cf/docs-stemcell-rn/README.md

 # Contributing to Stemcell Release Notes

-The stemcell release notes topic is an auto-generated file.
+The Linux stemcell release notes topic is an auto-generated file `stemcells.html`.
 A script in the `ci` folder checks for new stemcells and outputs `stemcells.html.md.erb`.
 Every 15 minutes, "pubtools-docs-helper" pushes a commit if the script finds a new release.

 ## Modify Release Notes